-Indicator number 2.1 Indicator title Percentage of permanent and secondary license applications considered by the Liquor Licensing Tribunal within the prescribed time frames Short definition The percentage of permanent and secondary license applications that have been considered by the Tribunal within the prescribed timeframes.
+Indicator number 2.1 Indicator title Percentage of permanent and secondary license applications considered by the Liquor Licensing Tribunal within the prescribed time frames.
+Short definition The percentage of permanent and secondary license applications that have been considered by the Tribunal within the prescribed timeframes.
 The list of license applications are as follows: • Section 36 (permanent) - 50 days • Section 51 (1)&(2) (secondary) - 30 days • Section 53 (secondary) - 30 days • Section 65(1) (secondary) - 30 days • Section 66(2) (secondary) - 30 days Purpose To ensure that permanent and secondary license applications are considered by the Tribunal within the prescribed timeframes.
-Strategic Link (PSP 2019/24) VIP 1: Safe and Cohesive Communities (PSP 2019/24) Focus Area 2: Strengthened youth-at-risk referral pathways and child- and family-centred initiatives to reduce violence Output: Western Cape Liquor Amendment Bill enacted Intervention: WCG Alcohol-Related Harms Reduction Policy (WCLA amended) Source of data A license application is regarded as considered once the Tribunal has provided an outcome.
+Source of data A license application is regarded as considered once the Tribunal has provided an outcome.
 This outcome could be in the form of the following: • Granted • Conditionally granted • Postponed • Refused Liquor License applications considered will be all applications on the case roll considered during the year under review.
-A printed report will be obtained from the LMaTS system Copies of the consideration sheets/ minutes are kept on file with the WCLA and are available upon request Method of calculation The number of days from date the application is forwarded to the Tribunal to the date the application is considered by the Tribunal.
+A printed report will be obtained from the LMaTS system Copies of the consideration sheets/ minutes are kept on file with the Authority and are available upon request.
+Method of calculation The number of days from date the application is forwarded to the Tribunal to the date the application is considered by the Tribunal.
 The percentage will be calculated as follows: The Denominator is equal to the number of applications considered by the Tribunal.
 The numerator is equal to the number of applications considered by the Tribunal within prescribed timeframes.
-Numerator/ Denominator x 100 Data limitation The availability of Tribunal members (quorum) Type of indicator Service delivery indicator - direct impact - measure outputs Calculation type Non-cumulative Reporting cycle Quarterly Desired performance All applications considered within the legislative timeframes Indicator responsibility Secretariat: Liquor Licensing Tribunal Spatial Information (where applicable) N/A Disaggregation of beneficiaries (where applicable) N/A Assumptions The LLT will be sufficiently quorated Means of verification System generated reports
+Numerator/ Denominator x 100